Identity area

 History

-Garnet McPherson was born in Pickering, Ontario in 1952 and spent much of his childhood exploring the nature surrounding his home in Ajax, Ontario.
+Garnet McPherson was born in Pickering, Ontario and spent much of his childhood exploring the nature surrounding his home in Ajax, Ontario.
 In school he worked for the school newspaper, was a member of student government, and president of the camera club.
 At 16, McPherson was hired by a local newspaper as a photojournalist and was freelancing for two national journals.
 By 18, he worked regularly for the Toronto Star.

 McPherson graduated from the Commercial Photography program at Sheridan College in 1974.
 He then returned to freelancing and began working in aerial, editorial, landscape, and commercial photography.
 In 1975, he started a photography studio on Champlain Avenue.